RoundedGlint585/RoundedGlint585/README.md

 In free time working with friends on games!
 Last one from mini Game Jam[(Playable in browser)](https://karasikrus.itch.io/shotgun-ghost-rider)

-### Always open for Rendering Engineer positions with Remote or France office.
 How ro reach me:
 - [Telegram](https://www.t.me/RoundedGlint585)
 - [LinkedIn](https://www.linkedin.com/in/daniil-smolyakov-ab7318187/)